 A secondary benefit to employers is the increase in financial wellness experienced by their employees as they preserve their savings and accumulate larger account balances over time.

 The benefits to financial institutions and service providers include increases in the assets that they invest and service as well as a significant reduction in the number of small accounts over time.
 EBRI has estimated the present value of retirement assets retained from plugging cash out leakage through auto portability to be $1.5T for accounts below $5,000.
 Like employers, service providers also benefit from a reduction in small accounts.
 Auto portability has been introduced to a majority of the larger plan service providers and has seen measured progress along the path to adoption and implementation.

 Yes.
 In general, the benefits of ‘frictionless portability’ can be applied to accounts of all sizes.
 EBRI, the retirement industry’s premier research institute has recently published its ‘Auto Portability Scenario’ that quantifies these broader benefits, indicating that perfect auto portability for accounts of all sizes would retain an additional $2T in retirement assets, as measured in today’s dollars.
-However, the guidance received from the Department of Labor is specific to accounts subject to a Mandatory Distribution (currently, those below $5,000).

 The “heart and soul” of auto portability is an electronic records matching technology that is used to locate and match participant accounts across record-keeping platforms.